-EDU 578 METHODS OF TEACHING SCIENCE (MIDDLE)
+METHODS OF TEACHING SCIENCE (MIDDLE) EDU 578

 A review of current teaching methods and strategies of science programs at the middle school level.
 Emphasis is placed on inquiry approaches and appropriate curricular and instructional materials.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner are included.
 Prerequisite: EDU 420.
-Concurrent enrollment: EDU 466.
+Concurrent enrollment: Admission to the Teacher Education Program.
 Fall, annually.

-EDU 578B FIELD PRACTICUM III (MIDDLE SCHOOL SCIENCE)
+EDU 578B FIELD PRACTICUM III (MIDDLE SCHOOL SCIENCE) (0)